RakeshRav/Astro-WalE/README.md

 2. There are some hardcoded strings that can be taken to constants file

+3. AstroBaseActivity can be used for many other common things to introduce, and that will help child classes get it and do their work directly, that will remove more boilerplate code.

 3. Retrofit and db can be initialized in a different file and then can be provided from there, since in bigger project we need different config of retrofit, that can be customised in the different file.